 Target of Opportunity Procedures

-This page describes the procedures to be followed in the preparation, activation, and data retrieval of Target of Opportunity (ToO) programmes both at the VLT and the La Silla telescopes.
+This page describes the procedures to be followed in the preparation, activation, and data retrieval of Target of Opportunity (ToO) programmes at the Paranal telescopes.
 Please note that further details on policies and procedures are given in the Observatory's webpages.

 - Phase 2 submission